 This has been said and written many times before.

-My words reflect the thoughts of the people I work and live with.
+My words reflect the thoughts of the people I work and love to live with.

 It happened on January 27, 2018.